suzukimit/Noten/README.md

 # Noten
 "Noten" is a software for create musical note.

-Demo site is [here](noten.herokuapp.com).
+- Demo site - noten.herokuapp.com